JB-26/JB-26/README.md

 I'm currently working on a small project, which is a CLI application that connects to a Postgres database and can perform data analysis.

 # What I'm currently learning...
-I'm currently more about Python and Ruby!
+I'm currently learning more about Python!
+Specifically, Data Science and Data Analysis.

 Want to see my resume and work?
 Check out my [website](https://joshblewitt.dev/), which also has a way to contact me